naimiskandar22/LinkedIn-Job-Posts-Analysis/README.md

 ![image](https://github.com/naimiskandar22/LinkedIn-Job-Posts-Analysis/assets/29110245/429ef382-a869-455f-b397-3d8971b9f888)

 As stated in the one of the challenges, LinkedIn takes measures to make web scraping difficult and inaccessible to web crawler agents.
 Nevertheless, Job posts on LinkedIn have similar patterns to how text information are shown and the text information can be obtained as long as the right serialized identification classes are determined.
 The information can be gathered for the following entities:
-<summary>1.
-Source platform (LinkedIn)</summary>
+1. Source platform (LinkedIn)
-   a.
-Job ID
+ - Job ID
-   b.
-Post url link
+ - Post url link
-   c.
-Reposted
+ - Reposted
-   d.
-List status
+ - List status
-   e.
-Company ID
+ - Company ID
 2. Job details
-   a.
-Job title
+ - Job title
-   b.
-Job description
+ - Job description
-   c.
-Language
+ - Language
-   d.
-Experience level
+ - Experience level
-   e.
-Location
+ - Location
-   f.
-Industry
+ - Industry
-   g.
-Employment type
+ - Employment type
-   h.
-Associated skills
+ - Associated skills
 3. Company
-   a.
-Company name
+ - Company name
-   b.
-Company page link
+ - Company page link
-   c.
-Industry
+ - Industry
-   d.
-Company size
+ - Company size
-   e.
-Company description
+ - Company description

 </details>